vasilysinitsin/Faces/README.md

 try:
     image = faces.FaceAppImage(...)
 except faces.ImageHasNoFaces:
     print('Your face is not recognized.
-Are you an alian?') except faces.BadImageType:
+Are you an alien?') except faces.BadImageType:
     print('This image is not valid.
 Get some good bytes.') except faces.BaseFacesException: